fominos/fominos/README.md

 ## Hi, I'm Katia 👋
-A recently qualified Data Scientist passionate about turning data into insights and building intelligent applications.
+Qualified Data Scientist passionate about turning data into insights and building intelligent applications.

 ### Education and Qualification